andy0x2a/build-ffmpeg-with-nvenc/README.md

 ffmpeg -encoders | grep nvenc
 ```

-You should see output listing NVIDIA encoders like:
+You should see output listing NVIDIA encoders:
 - `h264_nvenc`
 - `hevc_nvenc`
 - `av1_nvenc` (if supported by your GPU)